 CHARLOTTE'S LETTERS

-(Full length) A fresh new take on the Brontës, intertwining novelist Charlotte Brontë's two years as an unpublished young woman at a Belgian school--where she became close to her married tutor/employer, Monsieur Heger--with biographer Mrs. Gaskell's struggle to salvage Charlotte's posthumous reputation and trailblazing novels.
-In Victorian England the novels of recently deceased author Charlotte Brontë are now widely banned for being too passionate.
-Mrs. Gaskell intends to prove that Charlotte was innocent and her reclusive life, blameless--but when an alarming letter arrives from Brussels, Gaskell is forced to investigate just how much of Charlotte's novels--including the bestselling but scandalous JANE EYRE--was based on her own life.
-A vividly theatrical play about love, friendship and the making of art and identity.
+(Full length) A fresh new take on the Brontës, CHARLOTTE'S LETTERS intertwines novelist Charlotte Brontë's two years as an unpublished young woman at a Belgian school, where she became close to her married male tutor/employer, with her friend and biographer Mrs. Gaskell's struggle to salvage Charlotte's posthumous reputation and feminist novels.
+In Victorian England, the novels of recently deceased author Charlotte Brontë are now widely banned for being too passionate.
+Gaskell intends to prove that Charlotte was innocent and her reclusive life, blameless--but when an alarming letter arrives from Brussels, Gaskell feels forced to investigate just how much of Charlotte's novels--including the bestselling but scandalous JANE EYRE--was based on her own life.
+A vividly theatrical play about love, friendship, and the making of art and identity.

 • Recommend